guilhermeleobas/phoenix/README.md

 ## Why do we want to attack this problem?

-While working in the silent stores paper[1], we realize that usually the identity tends to silentness.
-Our idea is to identify when this pattern happens statically and it with the following code:
+when working on the silent store paper[1], we perceive that we can optimize instructions that accepts an identity.
+This project implements a set of arithmetic speculative optimization at IR level.
+For instance, consider the matrix multiplication algorithm:

 ```
-  if (v != identity_op)
-    *p = *p `op` v
+  C[i,j] += A[i,k]*B[k,j]
 ```

-Our idea is to prevent computation as much as possible.
-We saw on a few polybench benchmarks that by just inserting this `if` we can get a good speedup
+Whenever `A[i,k]` or `B[k,j]` is zero, we don't need to perform the entire computation.
+We call this type of optimization a ring optimization because the principal operation (the +) admits an identity and the following one (the *) admits an absorbing element which is equals to the identity: identity = absorbing = zero.

-[1] Fernando Pereira, ​Guilherme Leobas​​ and Abdoulaye Gamatié.
+[1] Fernando Pereira, ​Guilherme Leobas​​ and Abdoulaye Gamatié.
 Static Prediction of Silent Stores - ​ACM Transactions on Architecture and Code Optimization​ - July, 2018 (to appear)

 ## LLVM Passes